17 December 2021

 Studies on people who got a booster dose haven’t shown any serious side effects but we have less information on the safety of the booster and additional doses.
 A number of countries are giving boosters and additional doses.

 The COVID-19 vaccine is given as an injection into your upper arm.
 It will only take a few minutes.

 How many doses of the COVID-19 vaccine will I need?

-You will need 2 doses of the COVID-19 vaccine to get the best protection.
-You need to get the second dose 21 - 28 days after the first dose.
+You will need two doses of the COVID-19 vaccine to get the best protection.
+You need to get the second dose 28 days (four full weeks) after the first dose.

 What are the side effects of the vaccine?

 Like all medicines, vaccines can cause side effects.
 Most of these are mild to moderate, short-term, and not everyone gets them.

 More than one in 10 people may experience: